 - Places your proposed research within the context of your chosen field

 - Presents your analysis, interpretation and synthesis of the existing literature

 - Define the topic AND the intended audience

 - The topic has to interest you, otherwise you have made your job ten times harder before you even start

 - It should be clinically relevant – be sure to ask the question, has it been done before?

-- One of the key elements is manageability.
-There should be a balance.
-If a review is too broad or too narrow, it can cause significant issues for the reviewer; striking this balance can be difficult
+- There should be a balance.
+If a review is too broad or too narrow, it can cause significant issues for the reviewer; striking this balance can be difficult.

 - Finally, the more obscure your topic the harder the review will be